-This paper summarizes how GDPR applies to the context of business applications
+This paper summarizes how GDPR impacts business applications and explains how Visual Guard simplifies GDPR compliance.

+applications are impacted.
 Do they have to be modified?
 If so, how?

 Did you know that GDPR may apply to non-European organizations?

 Or that user consent is not always required?

 You will find below some answers to these questions.